-Our full-time, 18 month MBA program features a core curriculum taught at our state-of-the-art Malaysian campus by MIT Sloan and ASB faculty, complemented by an Action Learning curriculum built upon a series of projects with corporations, institutions, and entrepreneurial enterprises from across Asia.
+Our full-time, 20-month MBA program features a core curriculum taught at our state-of-the-art Malaysian campus by MIT Sloan and ASB faculty, complemented by an Action Learning curriculum built upon a series of projects with corporations, institutions, and entrepreneurial enterprises from across Asia.

-The curriculum will also include a four-week residential program on the MIT Sloan campus in Cambridge, Massachusetts, USA, and an additional two-week international “industry trek” during which students will visit companies and institutions of interest outside of Asia.
+The curriculum will also include a four-week residential program on the MIT Sloan campus in Cambridge, Massachusetts, USA, and an additional two-week international “industry trek” during which students will visit companies and institutions of interest in the US.
 To a significant degree, our classroom will span the globe, with projects and hosts across a broad geography complementing the core curriculum delivered on our campus.

 The ASB MBA program is highly rigorous, so students must have performed at a superior level in their previous university studies, demonstrated the ability to pursue personal goals, exhibit a high level of personal integrity, and have professional work and or internship experience.